Loading

 Pinelands Regional High School officially opened on September 5, 1979, as a Junior-Senior High School, originally housing students in seventh through twelfth grades from Tuckerton, Little Egg Harbor, Bass River, and Eagleswood.
 Prior to the opening of the school, students from those communities had attended Southern Regional School District in the Manahawkin section of Stafford Township, which had been dealing for years with overcrowding.

 The building originally held grades 7–8 on the third floor, 9–10 on the second, and 11–12 on the first.
-The building featured an experimental "open classroom" design, where a large group of students of varying skill levels would be in a single, large classroom with several teachers overseeing them; and contained no interior walls.
-However, this format didn't last long, and in the 1980s, the rooms were walled off and separated by floor-to-ceiling folding partitions.
+The building featured an experimental open classroom design, where a large group of students of varying skill levels would be in a single, large classroom with several teachers overseeing them; and contained no interior walls.
+With students complaining that they were distracted by the noise from other classes, the rooms were walled off and separated by floor-to-ceiling folding partitions.

 In 1991, Pinelands Middle School opened across the street for students in grades 7–8.
 Also in the 1990s, a new building was completed next to the high school, which houses a daycare center called "Rainbow Express".
 Students taking childcare classes attend class in this building to help with the daycare kids.
-In 2002, the Middle School was expanded and the 9th grade was moved there.
-When the expansion was completed at the Middle School, it was renamed "Pinelands Regional Junior High School" while the high school was formally renamed the "Senior High School".
+In 2002, the Middle School was expanded and the 9th grade was moved there, at which time it was renamed "Pinelands Regional Junior High School".

 In September 2019, the high school re-opened, housing grades 9-12 for the first time since 2002.